Using multimedia on mobile devices for communication

 Special apps have been created for those with vision and hearing difficulties going to the cinema.
 A film can be synchronised with audio descriptions as well as captions and streamed to a mobile phone, so that those requiring alternative formats can enjoy the action.
 No one else is disturbed and the extra effort for the distributor is minimal, because no specific technology is needed.

 Smartphones can carry many different types of audiobooks using built-in or additional apps.
 These apps and their content in the form or ebooks or etexts may not always be totally accessible or respond to the built in accessibility options.
-It can be easier for those with visual impairments to use dedicated devices such as the Milestone.
+It can be easier for those with visual impairments to use dedicated devices and free specialist services such as the RNIB in UK or ONCE in Spain

-These devices have keys for input and the control of audio is more straightforward than listening to a button label on a touch display.
+Most specialist devices such as the Plextalk Pocket DAISY player have keys for input and the control of audio is more straightforward than listening to a button label on a touch display.

 In particular the navigation beyond the change of audio tracks is well supported by the DAISY book format.
 Practically all libraries for the blind produce DAISY titles nowadays and integrate either synthesised or recorded audio with structured text.
 Structured text allows the user to go forward and backwards in the audio book from chapters down to paragraph by paragraph or sentence by sentence.